ycode/.github/profile/README.md

 Ycode is packed with features designed to help you build professional, responsive websites:

-- A visual editor with full design control — pixel-perfect layouts without writing code
+- A visual editor with full design control — pixel-perfect layouts powered by Tailwind CSS, without writing code
 - A built-in CMS to structure and manage your content, with manual entry or bulk imports
-- Forms for contact, newsletter signups, and content filtering — built right in
+- Forms for contact or newsletter signups — built right in
 - SEO tools with optimized controls, fast hosting, and flexible content management
 - Interactions and animations — page load, scroll, click, and hover effects to bring pages to life
 - Localization to design, build, and manage sites in any language